Become a Google Certified Educator Level 2

 Choose Your Own Adventure with Google

 Back when we were in school, education was one size fits all.
 Today’s students do not learn that way; we must give them choice and voice.
 In this session, we will look at some Google apps that will help students get a more personalized education.
 Whether you create a branched Form or a non-linear Slides presentation, you can truly customize the learning.
 Incorporating Google Drawings will allow those more visual students to demonstrate their learning too.
 We will also showcase some Add-ons to make these tools even more powerful and talk about how students can work collaboratively using all of these tools.
+Finally, we’ll look at MultiMedia Text Sets (MMTS), which are Google Docs on steroids that combine multimedia resources and activities.
+You may know them as HyperDocs.

 Google Certified Educator Level 2 Exam